22003197/Module-1/CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 4 – Conditional Statements- Checking Vowel or not
+# Experiment No: 4
+# Conditional Statements

 ## AIM
 To Write a Python program to check whether the given character is a vowel or not using if..else statement